 Fig. 3.
 Conceptual diagram showing interaction types and continua focused on in this review at both the interspecific and intraspecific level, the types of organisms that constitute the parties to each interaction type, and some examples of traits that influence the quality of interaction outcomes.
-(Note, a small number of studies also consider variation along the cooperation-competition continuum for interspecific interactions).

 There are key differences and similarities between inter- and intraspecific interaction scales.
-Cooperative outcomes may be more likely to evolve in intra-rather than interspecific interactions because of relatedness (i.e., through inclusive fitness), but competition may also be more intense between conspecifics than between heterospecifics due to the greater phenotypic similarity and resource requirements of participants (Barker et al. 2017).
+Cooperative outcomes may be more likely to evolve in intra- rather than interspecific interactions because of relatedness (i.e., through inclusive fitness), but competition may also be more intense between conspecifics than between heterospecifics due to the greater phenotypic similarity and resource requirements of participants (Barker et al. 2017).
 Nonetheless, interactions at each scale can produce mutual fitness benefits and thus cooperative outcomes with key mechanistic similarities.
 For example, asymmetries in resource use and production between parties influence the likelihood and benefits of inter- and intraspecific cooperation alike (Barker et al. 2017), and variation in resource use and specialization is common within species at magnitudes that may, in cases, be comparable to interspecific differences (Bolnick et al. 2003).
 Additionally, shifts toward cooperation at all hierarchical scales require that the direct and indirect fitness benefits of cooperation be balanced against the interests of individual units of selection, as highlighted in theoretical studies on evolutionary transitions from single- to multicellular organisms, where a unit may be an individual cell or an individual organism (Michod 1997).
 So despite most modelling studies focusing on intraspecific interactions (see Appendix S3, Fig. S3), the mechanisms and processes they highlight are expected to have some mutual relevance across scales.